 What Is Investor Home Bias?

-Investor home bias is the tendency for investors to allocate a large portion of their investments domestically, rather than internationally.
+Investor home bias (a.k.a the equity home bias puzzle) is the tendency for investors to allocate a large portion of their investments domestically, rather than internationally.

 The USA, UK, Canada and Australia

 The chart below combines the results from 2 Vanguard studies which looked at investor home bias from 2001 to 2015 in 4 developed economies.
 The USA, the UK, Canada and Australia.

 The dark blue bars represent the percentage that domestic investors allocate to domestic equities.
 The white bars represent what percentage that domestic market was of the world market at the time.
 The red bars then simply measure the difference between those two.
 Therefore, the red bars indicate how ‘overexposed’ investors are to their own country.

 In all cases, home bias is present (red bars).
 But of course, some markets are larger than others.
 US-based investors, as a whole, allocated 79% of their investments to domestic stocks in 2015.
 The US market, however, is a large portion of the world (53% in 2015).
 The home bias rate was 26% in that case.

 Compare that to Australian investors.
 Australia, in 2015, made up 2% of the global equity market.
 But Australian investors allocated 64% of their portfolios, as a whole, to Australian equities.
 Domestic overexposure, in this case, was 62%.
 So even though Americans allocated a larger percentage of their portfolios to their home country (79%), the home bias ‘overexposure’ was less.